HAN-Competitive-Robotics/TimeCrunchSoftware/docs/firmware/build-and-flash.md

 python scripts/build-dongle.py flash     # build + flash
 python scripts/build-dongle.py clean     # clean build directory
 ```
-### Via NRF Connect App and VSCode extension (Manually)

-1. Add build configuration in the NRF Connect SDK VSCode extension, select the ```nrf52840dongle/nrf52840 ``` board and generate
-2. Open the Programmer in the NRF Connect App and select the device(Should show up as DFU Bootloader if put into bootloader mode using the white sideways button)
-3. Add the hex file from path  ``` ~\TimeCrunchSoftware\radio-dongle\build\radio-dongle\zephyr\zephyr.hex ``` and doublecheck it does not overwrite the bootloader section of the memory then press write to flash the dongle

 ### Environment configuration

 If `west` is not in your PATH, copy the example environment file and fill in your SDK path: